Mavericks vs. Pelicans Player Props Betting Odds

 |AST

-- Zion Williamson's 23.5 points per game average is 2.0 less than Sunday's over/under.
+- Zion Williamson has racked up 23.5 points per game during the 2023-24 season, 2.0 points fewer than Tuesday's points prop total.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.